andrewzahler/100-days-of-code/log.md

 **Thoughts**: It was another day of review plus new learning.
 Reviewed material included the querySelector method (also reviewed on Day 1) and working with Date() and setting time intervals.
 New to me was using the CSS "transform" and "transition-timing-function" attributes.
 It's funny that the focus of these exercises is on JavaScript, but a lot of what I'm learning is about CSS.
 At the same time, of course, I'm refreshing my knowledge of vanilla JavaScript and its syntax, methods and interaction with the DOM.
 (Side note: Because the focus is on vanilla JS, the course uses, as Wes Bos writes, "No Frameworks, No Compilers, No Libraries, No Boilerplate.")

 **Link to Work**: Here's [Wes Bos's code for this exercise](https://github.com/wesbos/JavaScript30/tree/master/02%20-%20JS%20and%20CSS%20Clock).
 I promise to start sharing my own as soon as I start to work on stuff that's more original.

+### Day 3: Jan.
+1, 2018

+**Today's Progress**: I completed the third exercise in JavaScript30.
+This one covered CSS variables, and using JavaScript to update their values.

+**Thoughts**: I missed a day yesterday because I was traveling cross-country, and of course there were delays.
+As for today, I confess my head is spinning a little after the lesson on CSS variables.
+I understand the concept just fine, but I'm going to have to review the CSS syntax more to internalize it.
+As for the JavaScript used to update those variables, I'm trying to wrap my head around such syntax/usage as `this.dataset.[attr]`, `document.documentElement.[elem].[method]`, and `${this.[attr]}` (an ES6 concept).
+I know, I just need to practice using these things to learn and memorize them, but all were new to me today or in recent days.

+**Link to Work**: Here's [Wes Bos's code for this exercise](https://github.com/wesbos/JavaScript30/tree/master/03%20-%20CSS%20Variables).